Want To Retire at 55? See If You Can Answer These Five Questions

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Either way, the ones who pull it off tend to have a plan in place to sustain themselves for what can amount to decades without a paycheck.
-They also tend to have saved a lot, have minimal debt and a clear vision for what their post-retirement life will look like, says Sabino Vargas, CFP, senior financial advisor at Vanguard.
+Either way, the ones who pull it off tend to have a plan to sustain themselves for what can be decades without a paycheck.
+They also tend to have saved a lot, have minimal debt and a clear vision for what their post-retirement life will look like, says Sabino Vargas, CFP, senior financial adviser at Vanguard.

 If you check off all those boxes, then you’re on your way to retiring at 55.
-If you are still unsure, see if you can answer these five questions first.
+If you're still unsure, see if you can answer these five questions.

 1. Will you work part-time or retire completely?

-Regardless, what you do will have an impact on how much you’ll draw down and your quality of life in retirement.
+Regardless, what you do will have an impact on how much of your savings you’ll draw down and your quality of life in retirement.
 The more income you bring in, the less you have to rely on your savings and the longer it can grow.

 2. What income sources will you use to avoid penalties?

-Unless you leave your job in the year you turn 55 or older, you won’t be able to access your 401(k) penalty-free until 59-½.
-In that case, you need to ask yourself what income sources you will rely on until you reach the penalty-free age, says Vargas.
-And what about inflation and unexpected expenses?
+Unless you leave your job in the year you turn 55 or older, you won’t be able to access your 401(k) penalty-free until 59½.
+In that case, what income sources will you rely on until you reach the penalty-free age, asks Vargas?
+What about inflation and unexpected expenses?
 Have you calculated them into your budget?

 “Those best positioned to retire early typically have significant savings in taxable accounts,” says Vargas.
 “They also have alternative income sources to bridge the gap until traditional retirement benefits kick in."